opencadc/canfar-portal/nodes/uvic_en.md

 <!-- Content start -->

-The Astronomy REsearch Center (ARC) comprises a wide range of astronomy, astrophysics and cosmology research and facilitates connections to engeneering, instrumentation and nuclear astrophysics research at nearby insitutions, such as NRC Herzberg and TRIUMF.
+The Astronomy Research Center (ARC) comprises a wide range of astronomy, astrophysics and cosmology research and facilitates connections to engeneering, instrumentation and nuclear astrophysics research at nearby insitutions, such as NRC Herzberg and TRIUMF.

 ### CANFAR current activities
 * machine learning - simulating observations